Colin Laverty: Work on HPV and cervical screening

-In the mid-1970s, while working as a Specialist Gynaecological Pathologist at King George V Hospital in Sydney, Dr Laverty developed a special interest in the recognition in the Papanicolaou smear of various female genital tract infections, in particular those due to agents difficult or impossible to culture.
-In the early 1970s it was thought that genital tract warts (condylomas) were quite uncommon, usually vulval and merely sometimes cosmetically distressing lesions.
+In the mid-1970s, while working as a specialist gynaecological pathologist at King George V Hospital in Sydney, Laverty developed a special interest in the recognition in the Papanicolaou smear of various female genital tract infections, in particular those due to agents difficult or impossible to culture.
+In the early 1970s it was thought that genital tract warts (condylomas) were quite uncommon, usually vulval, and merely sometimes cosmetically distressing lesions.

-Laverty recognised that cellular abnormalities known as koilocytosis and koilocytotic or "warty" atypia (first reported in the 1950s by Koss and associated with genital warts) were much more common in Pap smears than generally realised and that, surprisingly, in the great majority of cases clinical warts or condylomas were absent, even on careful clinical examination of the entire female genital tract.
-This raised the possibility that genital infections due to wart or papilloma virus were much commoner than previously thought, frequently cervical in location and very uncommonly of recognisable warty contour or configuration.
+Laverty recognised that cellular abnormalities known as koilocytosis and koilocytotic or "warty" atypia (first reported in the 1950s by Koss and associated with genital warts) were much more common in Pap smears than generally realised, and that, surprisingly, in the great majority of cases, clinical warts or condylomas were absent, even on careful clinical examination of the entire female genital tract.
+This raised the possibility that genital infections due to wart or papilloma virus were much more common than previously thought, frequently cervical in location, and very uncommonly of recognisable warty contour or configuration.

-A researcher was employed and an electron microscopic technique was then devised which confirmed the suspicion that human papillomavirus (HPV) particles were present in these abnormal cells, in both cytologic and histologic preparations (Pap smears and cervical biopsies).
-In 1978, Dr Laverty was the first in the world to publish this finding.

-Thus it was proven that atypical, potentially premalignant cells in cervical cytologic and histopathologic preparations in women without actual genital warts were in fact virus infected and that this virus had the electron microscopic appearances of papillomavirus.
+A researcher was employed and an electron microscopic technique was then devised, which confirmed the suspicion that human papillomavirus (HPV) particles were present in these abnormal cells, in both cytologic and histologic preparations (Pap smears and cervical biopsies).
+In 1978, Laverty was one of the first in the world to publish this finding.
+Thus it was proven that atypical, potentially premalignant cells in cervical cytologic and histopathologic preparations in women without actual genital warts were, in fact, virus-infected, and that this virus had the electron microscopic appearances of papillomavirus.

-At that time, electron microscopic demonstration of the virus particles within the nucleus of the cell was the only available way of confirming papillomavirus infection.
+At that time, electron microscopic demonstration of the virus particles within the nucleus of the cell was the only available way to confirm papillomavirus infection.
 In contradistinction to other viruses affecting the genital tract (e.g. herpes), confirmation by culture was not possible (and still is not possible) by conventional virological methods.
 Nor could the diagnosis be confirmed by immunoperoxidase testing or by HPV DNA and RNA hybridisation techniques (the latter subsequently widely used), which at that time had not yet been developed.